mainfraame/cucumber-jest/README.md

 ## Variables

-An additional feature of this library is **variables**.
-This feature allows you to define data that you want to inject into the feature file before parsing it and executing the test.
+You can inject values into your feature files using variables.

 ### Use Without ENV

-You can use this feature by setting up a file where the name matches the feature file you want to use it with, and include **.vars** in the name, eg.
+Set up a file where the name matches the file you're targeting and include **.vars** in the name, eg.

 | Feature File            | Variable File                   |